 During World War II the tunnels of the quarries were used by the Parisian members of the French Resistance as well as by the Nazis who built underground bunkers.

 The catacombs have a constant temperature of around 14 deg Celsius and high humidity.
 Make sure to dress in warm clothes and comfortable shoes.

 The path winding through the tunnels are dim lit, uneven and sometimes slippery and hence is not accessible to people with reduced mobility.

 Paris Catacombs Tickets and Open Times

-The Catacombs of Paris are open from daily from 10 am to 8:30 pm except for Mondays when it is closed.
+Your entrance tickets to Catacombs are timed and only 200 people are allowed inside the catacombs at a time.
 It is recommended that tickets to the Catacombs are booked online which comes with Paris Catacomb Skip the Line benefit.
 The entrance has really long queues.
 The Audio Guides are included in the entrance tickets.

 Catacombs are not only in Paris but in various cities all over the world.
 Australia, Austria, Czech Republic, Egypt, London, Greece, and Spain are few to name.

 The entrance to the Catacombs of Paris is located in Paris’ 14th arrondissement, at 1, avenue du Colonel Henri Rol-Tanguy.

 You can take either the metro line 4 or 6 to Denfert-Rochereau metro station which is less than 10 minutes walk away.